 Top 5 Mistakes that Designers and Contractors make in Kitchen DesignsFebruary 21st, 2021 | by Matt Hoots | #Countertops, #Design Mistakes, #Kitchen Design

 A kitchen is more than just “cabinets and countertops.”
 If you are redesigning the whole space, design, durability, and building science are major considerations that need to be applied to the plan.
-Here are some of the observations on how our industry can do better and suggestions we make for our clients.
+Here are some observations on how our industry can do better and suggestions we make for our clients.
 The good news is that all of these common mistakes are easily avoidable through good design and proper product selection.

 1. Improper Use of Contractor Grade Outlets and Switches in Kitchens